PawelLipski/git-machete-blog/blog.md

 The above content defines a tree-like structure where `develop`/`master` are the roots.
 `adjust-reads-prec` depends directly on `develop` branch, `block-cancel-order` depends directly on `adjust-reads-prec` and thus also (indirectly) on `develop` and so on - just as we defined it verbally earlier in the post.
-Tip: don't worry if the tabs got converted into spaces during copy-paste - it's okey to use any kind of indent as long as you use consistently.
+Tip: if it comes to indent - it's okey to use tabs or any number of spaces as long as you use consistently.

 Now we've defined the structure how our branches should relate to each other.
 Unfortunately, some of the branches aren't really in sync with the defined structure.